iocage/iocage_legacy/README.md

 **FreeBSD jail manager**

-iocage is a drop in jail manager amalgamating ZFS, RCTL, VNET, and jails.
+iocage is a zero dependency drop in jail/container manager amalgamating some of the best features and technologies FreeBSD operating system has to offer.

-Starting with version 1.3 both VNET and non-VNET jails are supported!
+It is geared for ease of use with a simple and easy to understand command syntax.

 - **[Read WIKI](https://github.com/pannon/iocage/wiki)**
 - **[Check FAQ](https://github.com/pannon/iocage/wiki/FAQ)**